Martin-Garcia95/BaSP-A2022-Etapa-1/README.md

         Today I worked with the for file on javascript 20-09-22
         Today I worked on the last exercise and added some styles to the css file from week 04

+### Week 06
+    29-09-22
+        Today i created the folder week 06 along with the new files for login and sign up section